 These categories serve as benchmarks for comparing readings across lakes and streams in Minnesota.
 For the most recent monitoring season, more lakes were in the “Excellent” category than in previous years.
 The largest percentage of stream sites were in the “Very good” category, similar to previous years.
 A higher percentage of lakes fall into the “Excellent” category than streams, while more streams were in the “Fair” and “Poor” categories.

 One of the uses for water clarity data is to determine water quality trends over time.
 To analyze water clarity data on a lake or stream, a minimum of eight years and 50 points of data collected between May and September is needed.
 Water clarity may vary from year to year in response to changes in rainfall amounts, watershed runoff and many other factors.
-Using datasets with more than eight years of data help to account for these factors.
+Using datasets with more than eight years of data helps account for these factors.